-Although 100% of women get diastasis recti in their third term of pregnancy, for some it is lost by the 8th week postpartum, otherwise, it is usually there to stay unless something is done about it (6).
+The difference is that for many it is lost by the 8th week postpartum, and if it isn’t then it is usually there to stay unless something is done about it.

-So without further ado, here are some ways you can reduce the severity of Diastasis Recti and work to prevent it from staying after your pregnancy!
+So if you would like to increase your likelihood of a quick recovery, here are the ways you can reduce the severity of Diastasis Recti during pregnancy and prevent it from staying after your delivery!

 1. Strengthen Your Abs (Safely)